 This chapter describes the features of the motherboard and the new technology it supports.
-It also lists the hardware setup procedures that you have to perform when installing system components.
-It includes description of the jumpers and connectors on the motherboard.

 Chapter 2: BIOS setup

 This chapter tells how to change system settings through the BIOS Setup menus.
 Detailed descriptions of the BIOS parameters are also provided.